matdombrock/pico-lua/README.md

 There are some example scripts in the `./lua_src_exp` directory.

-When `SERIAL_LOAD-MODE` is enabled the device will boot into load mode.
+When `SERIAL_LOAD_MODE` is enabled the device will boot into load mode.
 The LED on GPIO 0 will light up to confirm this.

 Once a script has been sent the LED will blink quickly a few times and then start running the Lua code.